djoker07/guava-tickets/notes.md

 -- ` npx prisma generate `
--- in package.json, add a post install script for when deploying ` "postinstall": "prisma generate" ` -- prisma has a visual tool that can be run from terminal if needed and it will open on browser ` npx prisma studio `
+-- in package.json, add a post install script for when deploying ` "postinstall": "prisma generate" ` -- prisma has a visual tool that can be run from terminal if needed and it will open on browser ` npx prisma studio ` -- create a ` prisma.ts/js ` file with the config, see docs for it.

+## SONNER
+Sonner is a toast notification package, just to have some of those around.
+- import it in the main layout and use as needed throughout